jheyne/cluster_ckmeans_1d_dp/README.md

 This is a Dart native implementation of the Ckmeans.1d.dp clustering algorithm.
 The original implementation is in C++ with an R wrapper (see https://github.com/cran/Ckmeans.1d.dp/tree/master).

-Described by the original authors (below) as, "The package provides a powerful set of tools for fast, optimal, and reproducible univariate clustering by dynamic programming.".
+Described by the original authors (listed below) as, "The package provides a powerful set of tools for fast, optimal, and reproducible univariate clustering by dynamic programming.".

 ## Features